 Contact a Skilled Attorney

 Like in-patient medical care, there is a risk of medical malpractice occurring during the administration of telemedicine that can significantly injure or even kill patients.
 If you or a loved one has been harmed by the practice of telemedicine, you need the assistance of a strong medical malpractice attorney who will fight for the compensation that you deserve.
-Attorneys Tim O’Keeffe, Tatum O’Brien and Sara Monson of O’Keeffe O’Brien Lyson Foss are skilled in representing people and families in medical malpractice cases.
+Attorneys Tim O’Keeffe, Tatum O’Brien and Sara Monson of O’Keeffe O’Brien Lyson Attorneys are skilled in representing people and families in medical malpractice cases.
 Contact them online or by calling 701-235-8000 or toll free at 877-235-8002.